 Unemployed claimants reaching the end of their claim may be wondering how to extend unemployment benefits.
 Unemployment extensions in New York are only available during certain times and under specific circumstances.
 Federal unemployment extensions provide additional periods of benefits payments during times of unusually high unemployment.

 - Learn About Requesting an Unemployment Benefits Extension in New York

 New York Unemployment Resources

-Past Federal Unemployment Extensions in New York
+Past Federal Unemployment Extensions

-Following the subprime mortgage crisis and collapse of the housing bubble in the United States, the unemployment rate peaked in October 2009 to 10 percent nationwide.
+Following the subprime mortgage crisis and the collapse of the housing bubble in the United States, the unemployment rate peaked at 10 percent nationwide in October 2009.
 To combat the effects of unemployment, the federal government established the temporary federal unemployment extension known as Emergency Unemployment Compensation 2008 (EUC08).

 The federal unemployment extension EUC08 ended when national unemployment rates reduced to 6.7 percent.
 The last payable week for New York claimants was the last full week of December 2013.

 And in 2020, the federal government initiated the Pandemic Emergency Unemployment Compensation (PEUC) program, which ended in 2021.
 The PEUC increased the maximum number of benefit weeks to 57 or until September 5, 2021 – whichever came first.